-A maximum of two years of studio credits (60) may be accepted toward the Academy's four year Certificate.
+A maximum of two years of studio credits (60) may be accepted toward the Academy certificate.
+Transfer applicants should consult the Director of Admissions regarding possible transfer of credits.
+Placement in the Academy program is based upon quality of portfolio.
 No transfer credits are acceptable toward the requirements for the Cresson, Schiedt or Ware Scholarships.
+Final decisions regarding transfer credit are made by the Registrar.